 The community of Spring Valley has also conveniently used the threat of not voting in branch and regional meetings to get more attention to their service delivery problems.
 The community has also been sending threats on not voting, and/or disrupting, the 2016 local government elections if their service delivery demands are not met by the municipality.
-The community strongly believes that these threats are the reasons why some of their demands have been met by the municipality.
+The community strongly believes that engaging in protests or any other form of threats compels the municipality to address their demands.

-7. Summary of Planact's achievements in Spring Valley community
+7. Summary of Planact's achievements in Spring Valley